keithvassallomt/parsec-aws-automation/README.md

 ## Creating the Automation Script

-This section is optional - however it might be soemthing you look into.
+This section is optional - however it might be something you look into.
 This basically configures the following:

 - When you're done gaming, you just shutdown the server.
 - The script is called automatically when the server is terminated.
 It: